Our Impact

 We provide training to community members and housing providers on housing rights and resources through webinars, presentations, and our annual events – a legal seminar and fair housing conference.
 Many of these trainings are free to ensure that everyone has an opportunity to learn.

 To raise awareness of the services we provide and to reach people where they are, the FHCCI exhibits at community events to directly interact with attendees to provide guidance and housing resources.
-In 2024, these events were wide-ranging from local fairs, religious gatherings, ethnic celebrations, Pride events, and so much more.
+In 2025, these events were wide-ranging from local fairs, religious gatherings, and so much more.
 Our popular exhibit, “Unwelcomed: A Fair Housing History of Sales & Lending Discrimination,” also continued its travel across Indiana.

 To raise awareness about challenges housing consumers are facing, the FHCCI uses data and analysis and releases detailed reports.
-In 2024, topics included mortgage lending disparities, challenges faced by manufactured housing residents, predatory land contracts, foreclosure trends, and more.
+In 2025, report topics included ownership of single-family rental homes, mortgage lending disparities, home insurance, rental burdens, and foreclosure trends.
+We documented distribution or download of 29,173 copies of our 2025 reports.

 Hear from our client, Donata, on how the FHCCI assisted her in challenging race and national origin harassment in her neighborhood.